Skip to content

 The following rules and limits apply to the results returned to AI agents when using Lightrun MCP:

-• A maximum of three runtime inspection hits is allowed per request.
+• A maximum of 50 runtime inspection hits is allowed per request.
+The default value is 1.

-• Inspected object are limited to a depth of three nesting levels.
+• Inspected objects are limited to a depth of three nesting levels.

 • The default timeout is 60 seconds with a maximum timeout of 10 minutes.